ChristianVT20/contagion-game/README.md

 # Contagion (beta)

-Personal proyect for practice HTML and Javascript.
+This is a Personal proyect for practice HTML5, CSS3, Javascript, JQuery and Bootstrap.
-A mini-game developed using HTML5 - CSS3 - Javascript - JQuery - Bootstrap.

 Demo: http://christianvt20.github.io/contagion-game/